 - Rocky Gap Veterans Cemetery, Allegeny County, Maryland, Phone: 301-777-2185

 Rocky Gap Veterans Cemetery is a 27-acre site located within the Rocky Gap State Park, just off Interstate 68 in Allegany County.
 The Rocky Gap Veterans Cemetery is approximately 5 miles east of Cumberland and is one of the most picturesque cemeteries given the backdrop of mountains.
 Approaching the cemetery, visitors are treated to views of both Lake Habeeb and Evitt’s Mountain.
 Over 4,100 veterans and their eligible dependents are interred at the cemetery.
 Rocky Gap Veterans Cemetery has approximately 6,000 available burial sites.
 Congressional Medal of Honor Recipient, Sergeant Robert W. Hartsock, is interned at this cemetery.
 Rocky Gap Veterans Cemetery Map

 The MDVA follows criteria established by the U.S. Department of Veterans Affairs National Cemetery Administration (NCA) to determine eligibility for burial at a Maryland Veterans Cemetery.
 Eligibility criteria for both veterans and dependents can be found by visiting the National Cemetery Administration.
-In addition to the NCA requirements for veterans eligibility, the MDVA also requires the veteran to have two years residency in Maryland.
+In addition to the NCA requirements for veterans eligibility, the MDVA also has a residency requirement of the veteran.
+See below for documentation requirements.

 Documentation needed to determine eligibility: